turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-10-tests.md

 ## Cell tests

 - [x] US10-CLL-1: It should call getDelay from RevealPixelArtTransition when doRevealPixelArt is true
-- [ ] US10-CLL-2: It should not show hidden face when doRevealPixelArt is false
+- [x] US10-CLL-2: It should show hidden face when doRevealPixelArt is true
-- [ ] US10-CLL-3: It should show hidden face when doRevealPixelArt is true
+- [ ] US10-CLL-3: It should not show hidden face when doRevealPixelArt is false

 ## Solve Tests (SLV)